-The entries in the series all have their merits and only one stands out as poor.
+Each of the five entries in the series have their merits and only one stands out as poor (but is still fun, for the most part).
 Ranking the best Mission: Impossible movies begins with the worst:

 Not the Best Mission: Impossible